Hardwood Flooring Cost

 question of install.

 Finishing - its not uncommon that a seperate outfit be hired for the finishing, which may be left to the buyer.
-Additional coats of urethane or other qualiy coating
+Additional coats of urethane or other quality coating

-beyond the norm, come easily at at a 12% to 15% premium.
+beyond the norm come easily at a 12% to 15% premium.

 Options to Refinish Hardwood Flooring